Oophaga sylvatica: Diet

 O. sylvatica's diet consists primarily of leaf litter arthropods.
 Researchers found in an Ecuadorian sample of this species that the majority of its diet consists of ants, ranging anywhere from 40% to 86%.
 A total of 44 ant genera were found, from 9 subfamilies, with the Myrmicinae subfamily constituting a majority.
-Other insects the frog consumes include mites, springtails, and insect larvae, however these specices are consumed at a much smaller abundance and the consumption of these species are dependent on the abundance present in the frog's ecosystem.
+Other insects the frog consumes include mites, springtails, and insect larvae, however these species are consumed at a much smaller abundance and the consumption of these species are dependent on the abundance present in the frog's ecosystem.
 The ant and mite species O. sylvatica consumes contributes to its accumulation of and variation in alkaloid toxins stored in its skin, which is used as a defense mechanism.

 Deforestation can cause dietary changes in frog populations that live in deforested pastureland compared to frogs that live in the rainforest.
 The diet of pastureland frogs has a much smaller variety of alkaloids in it due to a reduced variety of ants, mites, and termites available to feed on compared to rainforest frogs.
 This translates to a reduced variety of alkaloids being sequestered in the pastureland frogs for their own defenses.

 Reproduction and life cycle

 O. sylvatica males fertilize eggs externally.
 Because their eggs are laid in or near shallow pools on land, this species lays fewer and larger eggs than its water-laying counterparts.
 Laying fewer eggs is believed to provide each egg with more resources to mature so that at the time of hatching, it has a greater chance of surviving on land, as tadpoles need water to survive.
-Clutch sizes typically range between 4 to 20 eggs.
+Clutch sizes typically range between 4 and 20 eggs.

 Mating

 Within its territory, males produce mating calls between the times of 6 AM and 7 PM.
 Their calls are typically short in duration and high in frequency, averaging about 5 calls per second.
 One study found call notes last for about 90 ms, with frequencies ranging from 800 to 3000 Hz.
 The most common frequencies occurred from the ranges of 1750 to 1950 Hz and 2300 to 2450 Hz.
 Males usually call from elevated perches to be better heard and seen when heard.
-A study published in 2014 suggests that because of the brightly-colored aposematism frogs like O. sylvatica present, they use this protection from predators to their advantage by evolving more diverse, distinctive, and complex mating calls.
+A study published in 2014 suggests that because of the brightly colored aposematism frogs like O. sylvatica present, they use this protection from predators to their advantage by evolving more diverse, distinctive, and complex mating calls.

 Once a female is attracted to a male's territory, they engage in a series of mating behaviors, including pursuing and circling each other, crouching, and touching.
 During this ritual, the male leads the female to a suitable location for laying her eggs.
 At the end of the mating ritual, copulation occurs without amplexus.
 Rather, the male deposits his sperm on the ground first, and then the female lays her eggs down after.